 We offer specialized services for the diagnosis and treatment of diseases affecting the intestinal system, including colon cancer, inflammatory bowel disease, ulcerative colitis, diverticulitis, and Crohn’s Disease.

 Our colon-rectal surgeons utilize advanced screening techniques such as colonoscopies and endoscopies.
 They perform both minimally invasive surgical treatments, including laparoscopic and robotic colon resection, as well as traditional surgical methods, including rectal surgery and anal reconstruction.

-According to the American Cancer Society, colon-rectal cancer is the third most common cancer in the United States.
-Through effective screening techniques, patient awareness, and technological advances, the incidence of colon-rectal cancer has decreased dramatically over the last several years.
+According to the American Cancer Society, colorectal cancer is the third most common cancer in the United States.
+Through effective screening techniques, patient awareness, and technological advances, the incidence of colorectal cancer has decreased dramatically over the last several years.

-Know the Signs & Symptoms of Colon Cancer
+Know the Signs & Symptoms of Colorectal Cancer

-Most of the time, colon-rectal cancer starts as benign growths, or polyps, on the inner wall of the colon or rectum.
+Most of the time, colorectal cancer starts as benign growths, or polyps, on the inner wall of the colon or rectum.
 Some polyps can then progress into cancer over time.
-Catching and removing those polyps in the early stages can be key in preventing colon-rectal cancer.
+Catching and removing those polyps in the early stages can be key in preventing colorectal cancer.

 - A change in bowel habits

 - Blood in the stool or stools that are very dark

 - Rectal bleeding